 In 2019 I want to keep up a daily gratitude practice whilst I work towards making my wildest dreams come true… and remaining thankful for the now.
 I want to surround myself with people who live with a zest for life, who have real conversations, and who exude gratitude.

 I have also set some intentions for my brand, Renee Roaming – this blog, my Instagram, and my photography.
 In 2019 I am endeavoring to share real stories from my adventures and those I encounter along the way.
 I hope to continue inspiring all kinds of people to get outdoors, enjoy nature, and travel to new destinations.
-I am aiming to open people’s eyes to new ways of living and thinking, reduce prejudice, and encourage people to get out of their comfort zones.
+And I am aiming to open people’s eyes to new ways of living and thinking, reduce prejudice, and also encourage people to get out of their comfort zones.

 I set myself some goals for 2019, which I have shared below.
 Note that I have modified and left out a couple of the goals on here to be a little more private for the purpose of sharing this on the internet.